ilia3101/MLV-App/README.md

 Find the latest releases [here](https://ilia3101.github.io/MLV-App/).
 Download, unpack and start.

+A very first version of a kind of user manual can be found [here](https://github.com/ilia3101/MLV-App/wiki).

 ## Features :collision:
 - Import MLV files
 - Support for spanned mlv (.m00, .m01, ...)